The Sussex Spaniel: A Rare Gem Among Spaniels

 The Sussex Spaniel and Clumber Spaniel are two closely related breeds that often lead to confusion.
 While they share some similarities, they also have distinct differences:

-Size: Sussex Spaniels are generally smaller, with a height range of 13.5 to 15.5 inches, whereas Clumber Spaniels are larger, standing between 17 to 20 inches tall.
+• Size: Sussex Spaniels are generally smaller, with a height range of 34 to 39 cm, whereas Clumber Spaniels are larger, standing between 43 to 51 cm tall.

-Coat Color: Sussex Spaniels are primarily known for their golden liver coat with a mahogany tint, while Clumber Spaniels have a predominantly white coat with lemon or orange markings.
+• Coat Colour: Sussex Spaniels are primarily known for their golden liver coat with a mahogany tint, while Clumber Spaniels have a predominantly white coat with lemon or orange markings.

-Purpose: Historically, Clumber Spaniels were used for flushing and retrieving game in dense forests, while Sussex Spaniels were favored for hunting in the marshy terrain of Sussex.
+• Purpose: Historically, Clumber Spaniels were used for flushing and retrieving game in dense forests, while Sussex Spaniels were favoured for hunting in the marshy terrain of Sussex.

 Conclusion